Classification Auto-Encoder based Detector against Diverse Data Poisoning Attacks: Classification Auto-encoder Based Detector

 CAE requires clean data for training the auto-encoder so it can learn the structure of the normal data and detect any deviation from that.
 Since we assume the training data is poisoned, we need to add a mechanism that is robust to contaminated data.
 We do so by leveraging a combination of early stopping method and a replicate reconstruction auto-encoder.\\

 \textbf{Early Stopping}.
 Since we assume there is no access to purely clean data for training the detector, to prevent CAE to learn patterns from poisoned data, we use the early stopping method.
 Early stopping leads the auto-encoder to focus on reconstructing the pattern of the majority of data, and avoids overfitting on anomalies.
 The auxiliary classifier is a single dense layer and can usually catch all the class information quickly, especially in binary-class problems.
 Selecting a small number of neurons in this layer does not provide sufficient parameters for the classification task, and leads to missing even the general patterns of the training dataset.
-On the other hand, large number of neurons makes the classifier more complex and intend to overfit the poisonous data if trained with contaminated data.
-To capture all the information, we can select a fairly large number of neurons and address the overfitting problem using early stopping method.
+On the other hand, large number of neurons makes the classifier more complex and may overfit the poisonous data.
+To capture all the information and avoid underfitting, we can select a fairly large number of neurons and address the overfitting problem using early stopping.

-By using this approach, the CAE can be very robust to the poisoned data.
-However, at the stop point of the training process, $z$ has captured those patterns of the data that help mostly with minimizing the classification loss, not the reconstruction error.
-Hence we propose a joint auto-encoder architecture to address this challenge by using another parallel auto-encoder RAE.\\
+By using this approach, CAE can be very robust to the poisoned data.
+However, at the stop point of the training process, $z$ has captured those patterns of the data that help mostly with classification, but not the reconstruction (which takes longer to learn).
+Hence we propose a joint auto-encoder architecture to address this challenge by using a parallel reconstruction auto-encoder (RAE).\\

 \textbf{Reconstruction Auto-encoder}.
 The Reconstruction Auto-Encoder (RAE) is a replicate of the encoder-decoder part of CAE without the classification layer.
 RAE is trained to minimize the reconstruction error only.
 By having these two auto-encoders, for an input $\{x,y\}$ we calculate the following combined error: